-Figure 9.
+Figure 8.
 An example of normalized plots of averaged topological feature descriptors for 200 km spatial resolution and daily temporal resolution of the CAM5.1 simulation data.
 Note that the averaged plots for the ARs and non-ARs are very similar and it is hard to differentiate them by eye.
 However, a ML model can be trained to distinguish these two categories of events, by transforming the data into a high dimensional space where a unique hyperplane exists that cleanly separates the two event categories (see Subsection 7).

-climate model and the MERRA-2 reanalysis product.
-As in Figure 9, we observe that it is hard to differentiate by eye the topological feature descriptor curves for ARs versus non-ARs.
+Figures 9 and 10 show the evolution plots of topological feature descriptors obtained for both AR and non-AR events.
+Each plot consists of 100 randomly chosen examples of both categories of events from the raw 2D snapshots from both the CAM5.1 climate model and the MERRA-2 reanalysis product.
+As in Figure 8, we observe that it is hard to differentiate by eye the topological feature descriptor curves for ARs versus non-ARs.
 Yet the trained SVM can distinguish between AR and non-AR with fairly high accuracy by learning a suitable transformation of the feature descriptor curves into some high dimensional space, where there exists a clean separation of the AR and non-AR groups with a suitable hyperplane (as shown in Figure 7).

 This is typical in image recognition tasks, i.e. features that are difficult to distinguish by the human eye can be learned by a suitable ML method in order to perform the classification task with high accuracy.

-Figure 10.
+Figure 9.
 Normalized evolution plots of averaged (red curves) and 100 arbitrarily selected topological feature descriptors of ARs (blue curves; upper row) and non-ARs (green curves; lower row).
 For 3-hourly temporal resolution and 50 km spatial resolution of the MERRA-2 reanalysis data.
 The plots illustrate how topological descriptors vary versus IWV.
 They show the topological representation of both AR and non-AR events for MERRA-2 reanalysis data.

-Figure 11.
+Figure 10.
 Normalized evolution plots of averaged (red curves) and 100 arbitrarily selected topological feature descriptors of ARs (blue curves; upper row) and non-ARs (green curves; lower row).
 For 3-hourly temporal resolution and 25 km (left), 100 km (middle), and 200 km (right) spatial resolutions of the CAM5.1 simulation data.
 The plots illustrate how topological descriptors vary versus IWV.
 They show the topological representation of both AR and non-AR events for each resolution of CAM5.1 model output.